Bauer magazines - Listener, Woman's Weekly, Metro, North & South - sold to Mercury Capital

 The suite of titles previously published by Bauer include Metro, The Listener, North & South, Woman's Day, New Zealand Woman's Weekly and Home.

-When the closure of Bauer was announced, Mercury quickly emerged as front-runners for the business in this market.
+When the closure of Bauer was announced, Mercury quickly emerged as the front-runner for the business in this market.

 Mercury has made about a dozen investments in Australia and New Zealand including printing company Blue Star, which runs Webstar NZ, previously one of Bauer's bigger clients.

-The closure of Bauer titles would come as big blow to a business that has already been put under strain by the steady decline of print over the past decade.
+The possible closure of Bauer titles came as big blow to a sector that has already been put under strain by the steady decline of print over the past decade.

 It was not, however, the only private equity firm interested in the business.
 Speculation in recent weeks had also linked relatively unknown Tauranga-based firm Delta Private Equity to the business.